Applied Mathematics, BS

 • Students will be able to know and able to use the key elements of scientific computing, including solving linear and non-linear equations, approximation, interpolation, numerical differentiation and quadrature rules.

-• Students will be able to express a given problem in quantitative terms, and/or finds the appropriate set of mathematical tools to tackle the problem, and/or is able to select and implement an algorithm that leads to the solution of the problem.
+• Students will be able to express a given problem in quantitative terms, and/or find the appropriate set of mathematical tools to tackle the problem, and/or be able to select and implement an algorithm that leads to the solution of the problem.

-• Students will be able to communicate effectively the results to a non-expert in mathematics, and is able to put the work in the proper context.
+• Students will be able to communicate effectively the results to a non-expert in mathematics, and be able to put the work in the proper context.

 Undergraduate Policies